Tendering for goods and services

 Find out about opportunites to supply to us

-We advertise opportunities to supply goods and services to us on our tendering portal (details to be published soon), and where relevant on the government's contract finder and EU OJEU portal Tenders Electronic Daily (TED).
+We advertise opportunities to supply goods and services to us on our tendering portal (www.lichfielddctenders.com), and where relevant on the government's contract finder and EU OJEU portal Tenders Electronic Daily (TED).

 You can register for free for all these systems and they will notify of relevant opportunities.
 You can also use the systems to respond electronically to all opportunities.

 We have standard terms and conditions for contracts with suppliers, which apply to all contracts unless an alternative is provided.
 These include:

 What to expect